capsule-corp-ternoa/nft-marketplace-api/readme.md

 # Ternoa Markeplace NFT API

+> ⚠️ This project is archived, it is no longer maintained.
+> If you want to create your own Marketplace consider using our [SDK ternoa-js](https://www.npmjs.com/package/ternoa-js) o

 "Ternoa Markeplace NFT API" is the server used by the "SecretNFT" dApp developed by Ternoa.